 Organizations that entered into such legal agreements include Juneau School District, Santa Fe Public Schools, Nevada Department of Education, and Oregon Department of Education.
 Higher education institutions have faced similar actions taken by the federal government.
 Notable examples include Arizona State University, Atlantic Cape Community College, Harvard University, and Massachusetts Institute of Technology.
 These diverse examples highlight the need for educators and administrators at all levels of education to consider how they serve the needs of each unique student.

 CourseArc is hosting a webinar on February 13 to teach you how to make your online courses accessible.
-Register here: Accessibility For Online Learning.
+Click here to view the recording: An Introduction to Accessibility.